 Originating from Persia and Turkestan, Quinces are often regarded as intolerant of wetter soils; fortunately Champion is far more forgiving and will perform in all but the wettest soils.
-In fact Champion is possibly the most reliable of all Quince varieties, suffering from very few pests and diseases (though like other Quinces, Quince Blight can sometime be a problem - but can easily be controlled with a copper based fungicide).
+In fact Champion is possibly the most reliable of all Quince varieties, suffering from very few pests and diseases (though like other Quinces, Quince Blight can in some years be a problem).

 Fruit Tree Pollination Simplified (hopefully)

 Information on fruit tree fertility, pollination and compatibility, with simple explanations of regularly used terms.

 How To Plant Bare Root & Potted Fruit Trees (Video)

 An instructional video by Stephen explaining the differences between a bare root and potted fruit tree, and how to plant them.

 How To Plant Fruit Trees & Nut Trees